 Emily Jacir is a Palestinian artist and a filmmaker.
 She was born in Bethlehem in 1973 and spent most of her life in Saudi Arabia.
 She later attended high school in Italy and eventually attended Memphis College of Arts where she graduated with an art degree.
 One of her most renowned work is Ex Libris.

 Emily Jamir’s ex LIBRIS functions as the documentation of about 30,000 books.
-These books were part of those that were looted from Palestine by Israelian authorities when Palestinians were being displaced.
+These books were part of those looted from Palestine by Israelian authorities when Palestinians were being displaced.
 All this took place in 1948 during the creation of Israel as a state.
-The project spans a range of techniques, including film, photography, sound, writing, video, archiving, and performances.
+The project spans various techniques, including film, photography, sound, writing, video, archiving, and performances.

 Jacir’s work process